 About 13 years ago (at High School) a friend (Netcyrax) introduced me to Open Source community.
-He explained me everything about Open Source and how it works.
+He explained to me everything about Open Source and how it works.
 He then gave me an Ubuntu CD and told me that Ubuntu was promoting their OS by sending free copies.

 Failing to understand the purpose

 Then I started programming.
-I was already aware of Open Source but really I couldn’t understand why I have to share my precious lines of code.
+I was already aware of Open Source but I couldn’t understand why I have to share my precious lines of code.
 Why share for free the source code of my program, which I spend months developing?
 What if someone stole it?
 What if my “competitors” use my source code to improve their products?

 What I failed to understand back then, it was that I wasn’t an exceptional Software Developer and my program could be developed from scratch in few days by an experienced Software Developer (instead of months).

 I was pretty disappointed by the iOS SDK (Rookie Developer + Objective-C + Manual Reference Counting = Disaster), so I suspended the native iOS development for a couple of years.
 In the meantime, I was experimenting with hybrid SDKs like Titanium, Adobe Air-ActionScript.